PDW and RPS Residency Education Symposium

 Sheraton Kansas City Hotel at Crown Center

-Bring your whole team to the conference designed to help you find solutions that work.
+Bring your whole team to the Residency Programs Solutions (RPS) conference designed to help you find solutions that work.

 - Gain the tools you need and get inspired to improve your program.